6 Ways to Help Children with ADHD Study Better

 Studying.
 Every child (and adult) will likely grapple with it for a period of time.
 For children with Attention Deficit/Hyperactivity Disorder (ADHD), this period seems to go on endlessly.
 For those who do not take medication, issues with focus and coordination tend to be heightened.

+Getting children to do their work can feel like an uphill battle.
 As parents, we may have tried to get them to sit down to do work, only to have them run off a mere two minutes later.
 Or perhaps they are able to sit down, but when you come to check on their work, you find that it’s half complete or there are lots of careless mistakes inside.

 With patience and understanding, there are ways to collaborate with your child and take the fight out of homework time.
 Here are some ways you can help your child focus on what they’re doing and learn better.

-A common symptom of ADHD is a decrease in self-control.
+A common symptom of ADHD is a struggle in self-control.
 As much as your child may want to listen to you and just sit down and study, their lack of impulse control can make it very challenging for them.
 As such, having external controls (such as a structured schedule) can help them manage symptoms.

 Create a routine for them, which includes study time, play time and bedtime.
 Determining a conducive time to schedule tasks might require additional time as every child is unique.
 It is also important to schedule in play time and mealtimes before setting in school tasks or co-curricular activities.

-Once you have settled on the best time to do work, stick to it!
-Print out a schedule and put it somewhere easily accessible to them.
 While your child will benefit from structure, that does not mean they like it.
 Make it more interactive by getting them to cross off the activity once it’s completed, and then bringing it to show you at the end of the day to get a reward (like a sticker) from you.
 This is known as a token economy — a positive reinforcement strategy to encourage and maintain appropriate performance and behaviour.

 For your child with ADHD, being surrounded by a sea of people, sounds, and activities can be incredibly overstimulating.
 When this happens, they may struggle with task organisation or keeping track of what homework they need to complete.